kaycix/northcoastcnpsnursery/_pages/spring-sale.md

         </p>
     </div>
     <div>
-        <b>I'm overwhelmed by your plant inventory.
-What do I do?</b>
+        <b>I'm overwhelmed by your plant inventory.</b>
         <p>
-            We get it, there's a lot to take in.
-We will have advisors on the day of the sale that you can direct questions to.
+            We get it, there's a lot to take in!
+There will be advisors at the sale that will be happy to help answer any questions you have.
         </p>
     </div>
 </div>